vector-express/vectorexpress-api/README.md

 ## Feedback

 Feel free to open up an issue, or just tweet at us.
-Or mail us! smidyo@cnc-design.fi
+Or mail us! frank@smidyo.com